 Peer review is an important quality control step before research papers are published.
-Reviewers are independent of the journal the paper has been submitted to, and they remain anonymous (except to the journal editors).
-Peer reviewers are selected by editors because of their expertise in the field, and they will give feedback to guide the editor in making a decision about whether or not to publish a manuscript.
-Most often reviewers will recommend improvements be made before a paper is accepted.
+Reviewers are independent of the journal the researchers have submitted the paper to.
+The journal’s editors select them because of their expertise in the field, and they will give feedback to guide the editor in making a decision about whether or not to publish a manuscript.
+Most often, reviewers will recommend improvements be made before a paper is accepted.

 The peer review process can potentially get a little shakier when it comes to “open access” journals.
-The articles in these journals are publicly available without a subscription, and instead, the journal’s revenue stream comes from authors, who must pay a publication fee.
+The articles in these journals are publicly available without a subscription.
+Instead, the journal’s revenue stream comes from authors, who must pay a publication fee.
 Some of these journals are credible and reputable, while others are predatory.

-Because I’ve had work published in academic journals, my email address is out there in that world, and I regularly get emails from obscure open access journals asking me to do reviews for papers that are so completely unrelated to my research field it’s sometimes laughable.
+Because I’ve had work published in academic journals, my email address is out there in that world.
+That means that I regularly get emails from obscure open access journals asking me to do reviews for papers that are so completely unrelated to my research field it’s sometimes laughable.
 Hmmmm.

 Quantitative vs qualitative research

 Quantitative research collects quantifiable data and generally uses statistical methods to analyze that data.
-Experiments are one type of quantitative research design, and particularly designs may be most suitable to answering particular types of research questions.
+Experiments are one type of quantitative research design.
 Quantitative research is the basis of much of the medical knowledge that we have.
 However, numbers can never tell the whole story, and that’s where qualitative research comes in.

 Qualitative research uses people’s stories to answer questions like what does it feel like to have mental illness, for example.
 I’m partial to a method called autoethnography, which is a study of the self in the context of culture.
 I used this in my master’s thesis to examine my own experiences of mental illness, and it’s a really exciting way for the voices of people with mental illness to be heard.

-Qualitative research is often considered as producing lower strength evidence than quantitative research, but it can be an excellent way to provide richer detail of what is studied quantitatively.
-For example, a quantitative study might look at the effectiveness of interventions to reduce the use of seclusion and restraints in a psychiatric ICU, while a qualitative study might talk to the patients in the ICU and get their descriptions of what it felt like to experience these different types of interventions.
+Qualitative research is often considered as producing lower-strength evidence than quantitative research.
+However, it can be an excellent way to provide richer detail of what is studied quantitatively.
+For example, a quantitative study might look at the effectiveness of interventions to reduce the use of seclusion and restraints in a psychiatric ICU, while a qualitative study might involve talking to the patients in the ICU and getting their descriptions of what it felt like to experience these different types of interventions.